fr1t2/fr1t2-blog/_posts/home-automate/2023-02-09-RoomAssistant_Garage.md

 ---
-title: "Room Assistant - Garage Raspi"
+title: "Smart Garage Control using Raspberry Pi and Room-Assistant"
 last_modified_at: 2023-02-10T14:58:06-05:00
 date: 2023-02-09T17:38:06-05:00
 excerpt_separator: "<!--more-->"
-excerpt: "Garage door smart controller using a Raspberry Pi,  Home-Assistant and Room-Assistant for full garage control."
+excerpt: "Garage door smart controller using a Raspberry Pi, Home-Assistant and Room-Assistant providing full control of the garage door, temperature and door status monitoring, and advanced automations."
 categories:
   - homeAutomation
   - roomAssistant